hebergarza/hebergarza/README.md

 ### Welcome to my Github profile!

-I'm a team player who loves to solve problems with code, currently working as a software engineer at [Apptegy](https://apptegy.com).
+I'm a team player who loves to solve problems with code, currently founder at [TalkToUsers.AI](https://talktousers.ai).
 I have been working in startup environments since 2013.

 As a hobby, I like to validate startup ideas, solve cybersecurity CTF and create video games.